UK's Cameron says will not soften austerity

-LONDON, Oct 9 (Reuters) - British Prime Minister David Cameron said on Tuesday he would not soften his austerity programme with a “Plan B” after the International Monetary Fund downgraded its growth forecasts for Britain.
+LONDON (Reuters) - British Prime Minister David Cameron said on Tuesday he would not soften his austerity program with a “Plan B” after the International Monetary Fund downgraded its growth forecasts for Britain.

 “These are difficult times for the economy and what the IMF report is doing is coming into line with other forecasters who have already said that growth is going to disappoint right across Europe this year.
 We know that,” Cameron told BBC.